VDA5050/VDA5050/VDA5050_EN.md

 ## 7.1 Error reference

-If an error occurs due to an erroneous order, the AGV should return a meaningful error reference in the field errorReferences (see [6.10.6 Implementation](#6116-implementation) of the state topic).
+If an error occurs due to an erroneous order, the AGV should return a meaningful error reference in the field errorReferences (see Section [6.10.6 Implementation of the state message](#6106-implementation-of-the-state-message) of the state topic).
 This can include the following information:

 - headerId